Nocino

-Nocino is a dark brown liqueur from the Emilia-Romagna region in northern Italy.
+Nocino is a dark brown liqueur from the Emilia-Romagna region of Italy.
 It is made from unripe green walnuts.
 The walnuts and the liquor are handled using ceramic or wooden tools (to avoid oxidation) and placed in an alcoholic base.
 After steeping in spirit, the walnuts are removed and the alcohol is mixed with simple syrup.
 Nocino has an aromatic but bittersweet flavor.
 It may be homemade; villages and even individual families often have their own (oftentimes secret) recipes, including different additions like cinnamon, juniper berries, lemon or orange zest, vanilla pods, coffee beans, or clove.
 The spices are added lightly, to avoid overpowering the flavour of the walnuts.
-The classic base consists of pure alcohol but vodka can also be used.
+A classic base consists of vodka.
 Nocino is also available commercially in bottled form.
 Commercially available nocino is typically 40 percent alcohol by volume, or 80 proof.